Creating inclusive classrooms for students of allgender identities and sexual orientations

 A Teacher’s Guide to Sexual Orientation & Gender Identity Terms

 It is important for teachers to understand the different labels used within LGBTQ communities for two reasons.
 First, the American Psychological Association points out that many stigmas are still associated with LGBTQ individuals, and much of this is due to a lack of understanding that breeds prejudice and discrimination.
 Second, teachers without this set of knowledge may struggle to fully understand the range of identities in these communities, putting them at a disadvantage when it comes to supporting their students as allies.
 Some of the most common terms that relate to LGBTQ groups include:

-Individuals who identify as bisexual are attracted to more than one gender, either physically or emotionally
+Bisexual Individuals who identify as bisexual are attracted to both sexes, either in physical or emotional ways, or both.

 LGBTQ Ally Action: Knowing Students’ Rights